aria-tools/ARIA-tools/MacOS_source_build.md

 ### 1. MacPorts
 First install **Macports** following the instructions at https://www.macports.org/.

 Use the **ports** package manager to install python 3.X.X and associated packages, and compiler tools that are needed for PROJ 4 installation and ARIA-tools.
 The following instructions are tested using python 3.6.8.
+Note that below we default the python executable to python3.

 ```
-sudo port -N install autoconf automake libtool
+sudo port -N install autoconf automake libtool json-c
 sudo port -N install python3X py3X-scipy py3X-matplotlib py3X-pandas py3X-shapely
-sudo port select python python36
+sudo port select python python3X
 sudo port -N install netcdf hdf5 pkgconfig
 ```
 Place macports install directories (/opt/local/...) ahead of system directories (/usr/...) so that compilers find the right libraries.